v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 : This limits the heap to 100 megabytes and helps to reproduce the issue much faster.

 `--heapsnapshot-near-heap-limit=10`
-: This tells V8 to produce a maximum of 10 snapshots, each time it comes close to running out of memory.
+: This is a Node.js specific command line parameter that tells V8 to produce a maximum of 10 snapshots, each time it comes close to running out of memory.
 This prevents thrashing where the memory-starved program spends a long time producing more snapshots than needed.

 `--enable-etw-stack-walking`
 : This allows tools such as ETW, WPA & xperf to see the JS stack which has been called in V8.
 (Node v20+)